argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 </details><p>

-1) `combiner`

-The last 2 steps of the pipeline are for processing the data.
-We want our final dataset to have rows of triplets to be used for fine-tuning, but after generating multiple queries, we have two different columns in our dataset: `positive` and `queries`, which contain the original query (an `str`) and the multiple extra queries (a list of `str`) respectively, that pertain to the same entity.
-In order to combine them in a single list with all the queries, we will make use of the following step, [`MergeColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/mergecolumns/):
+4) `merge_columns`

+As we approach the final stages of our pipeline, our focus shifts to data processing.
+Our ultimate goal is to create a refined dataset, comprising rows of triplets suited for fine-tuning.
+However, after generating multiple queries, our dataset now contains two distinct columns: `positive` and `queries`.
+The `positive` column holds the original query as a single string, while the `queries` column stores a list of strings, representing the additional queries generated for the same entity.

+To merge these two columns into a single, cohesive list, we'll employ the [`MergeColumns`](https://distilabel.argilla.io/dev/components-gallery/steps/mergecolumns/) step.
+This will enable us to combine the original query with the generated queries, creating a unified:

 ```python
 merge_columns = MergeColumns(